12 Agile principles: how an agile approach transforms business processes

 7. Work speed increases with each sprint thanks to small improvements.

-8. The number of recurring mistakes drops — the team fixes process flaws right away.
+8. The number of repeated mistakes decreases because the team fixes process issues right away.

 How to implement Agile principles in your company

-2. Choose a single pilot project to test the methodology — that way you can assess the results without risking the whole company.
+Choose one pilot project to test the methodology so you can evaluate results without risking the whole company.
+Team training will be the next step.
+Below is a short implementation plan.

-6. Management support — ensure managers are engaged.
+Management support - ensure managers are engaged.
+Leadership should trust the team and avoid interfering in operational decisions.

 How Agile creates competitive advantages